cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

         static:
         - 172.20.134.48 - 172.20.134.56
         gateway: 172.20.128.1
+		# If you enable DNS in your BOSH or MicroBOSH configuration, leave the
+		# DNS section empty.
+An empty DNS section instructs the BOSH Director
+		# to use the PowerDNS IP instead.
+If some of your jobs need to resolve
+		# DNS entries outside the PowerDNS subdomain, *.microbosh by default,
+		# configure the PowerDNS recursor in your BOSH release.
         dns:
-        - 172.22.22.153 # use your own DNS server IP
-        - 172.22.22.154 # here too :)
+		- 8.8.8.8
         cloud_properties:
-          name: VLAN1234 #the VLAN that you are deploying BOSH to - provisioned on your vCenter
+          name: VLAN1234 # the VLAN where you are deploying BOSH as provisioned on your vCenter

     resource_pools:
     - name: small